 The Projects tab displays a card-based view of your stacks with relevant details including the project name and description, language, stack name, last update information, and resource count.
 This example shows an organization backed by GitHub and sorts the stacks by their GitHub repositories.
 By default, stacks are grouped by project, but you may group them by tag.
 Select the stack name to get more details on a specific stack.

 If you have been added to a Pulumi organization with existing projects and stacks, the Console displays a list of Stacks and a Recent Activity stream when you sign in.
 The lists are collapsible and are sorted according to the most recent updates.
 Select a specific stack update or activity for a more detailed view.

 Selecting a specific stack update takes you to the Stack tab.
 This tab displays your stack’s outputs, configuration values, and tags and renders a web-based view of the resulting output when you run

 You can see other details such as who applied the update and when, as well as counts of added, updated, and unchanged resources.
 If your stack is integrated with your workflow, such as GitHub Actions, you should also see useful links to data like your Git commit hash, mapped branch, and pull request ID.

 Custom stack tags can be managed within the Stack tab.
-Click the NEW button to create a new tag, the pencil to edit an existing tag, or the trash can to permanently delete a tag.
+Select the New button to create a new tag, the pencil to edit an existing tag, or the trash can to permanently delete a tag.

 By default, the Activity tab gives you a card-based list of stack updates sorted by date.

-Clicking on “Details” from the Stack update tab, or clicking on a specific activity from the login screen gives you a detailed view of that specific update.
+Selecting “Details” from the Stack update tab, or selecting a specific activity from the login screen, gives you a detailed view of that specific update.
 The Activity tab provides insights into the operations that were performed on your stack resources during an update.
-This tab can include three tabs, depending on your setup:
+This tab can include three tabs, depending on your setup: Changes, Timeline, and Configuration.